apache/doris/docs/en/administrator-guide/operation/tablet-meta-tool.md

 ### Delete header

-In order to realize the function of deleting a tablet from a disk of a BE.
+In order to realize the function of deleting a tablet meta from a disk of a BE.
 Support single delete and batch delete.

 Single delete: